pangwuu/GaitVision/GaitVision/README.md

     *   **macOS:** Run the downloaded `.pkg` file and follow the on-screen instructions.

 3.  **Verify Installation:**
-    *   Open "Terminal" (macOS) or "Command Prompt" (Windows) and type `python3 --version`.
+    *   Open "Terminal" (macOS) or "Command Prompt" (Windows) and type `python --version`.
 You should see a version number.

 ### 2. Install Node.js and npm